Skip to content

 If you take out a mortgage to buy the home, your lender will require you to purchase title insurance.
 This policy protects you and them from any legal claims on the property after the sale.
 Your attorney or title company representative will perform a property title search, looking for any issues that could derail the sale.

-Property values are essential information regarding real property.
-They can change quickly due to the economy, inflation, and the local real estate market, and of course, they are always affected by the location and condition of the home.
+Property values are essential information about real estate.
+They can change quickly due to the economy, inflation, and the local real estate market, and they are always affected by the location and condition of the home.
 The fair market value (FMV) is the standard used by appraisers, assessors, and realtors to measure how a property compares with others.

 Professionals use assessments and appraisals to determine a property's value, and tax officials use assessments to determine the value and set tax rates in the local area.
 Assessment values do not always match the fair market value of the home.
 Appraisers use one of the various calculation methods to determine a property's fair market value.
 Most often, they compare similar "sold" homes in the area.

-Factors that Determine Property Values in New Mexico
+What Factors Determine Property Values in New Mexico

 Besides location, proximity to infrastructure, low crime rates, and good school districts, the following may also explain higher property values in some areas of New Mexico:

-• Pueblo Revival Style Architecture - New Mexico has a rich cultural past with houses incorporating traditional Southwestern architecture, such as adobe-style homes, kivas, vigas (wooden beams), and flat roofs.
+• Pueblo Revival Style Architecture - New Mexico has a rich cultural past, and its houses incorporate traditional Southwestern architecture, such as adobe-style homes, kivas, vigas (wooden beams), and flat roofs.
 Regions with such homes might command a premium price.

 • Proximity to Historical and Cultural Monuments - New Mexico is noted for its rich Native American, Hispanic, and colonial heritage.
 Property near significant cultural and historical monuments, such as old Pueblo ruins, Spanish missions, or renowned art galleries and museums, may be worth more.